LuizaAssiS57/LuizaAssiS57/README.md

 ## About me

 - 👩‍💻 In love with Data Science.
-- 😎 Curiosity: I love learning new languages, and curious.
+- 😎 Curiosity: I love learning new languages.
 - You can reach me at luizaassisft@gmail.com